carlos-reynosa/adobe-commerce-cloud-and-docker-tools/README.md

 <h3 align="center">Adobe Commerce Cloud and Docker Tools</h3>

   <p align="center">
     This project contains scripts and configurations for making it easier to work with Adobe's Commerce Cloud servers and Magento docker local environments.
+This is what I use personally and I hope you find them useful.
     <br />
     <a href="https://github.com/carlos-reynosa/adobe-commerce-cloud-and-docker-tools"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/carlos-reynosa/adobe-commerce-cloud-and-docker-tools">View Demo</a>
-    ·
     <a href="https://github.com/carlos-reynosa/adobe-commerce-cloud-and-docker-tools/issues">Report Bug</a>
     ·
     <a href="https://github.com/carlos-reynosa/adobe-commerce-cloud-and-docker-tools/issues">Request Feature</a>